HaoGao/haogao.github.io/_pages/publications.md

 106121, 2025

 6. X. Wang, L. Cai, P. Ma, and H. Gao.
 An efﬁcient staggered scheme for solving the porome- chanics problem of quasi-static cardiac perfusion.
-International Journal for Numerical Meth- ods in Biomedical Engineering, 41(4):e70030, 2025
+International Journal for Numerical Methods in Biomedical Engineering, 41(4):e70030, 2025

 7. H. Gao, D. Guan, and P.-F. Villard.
 Assessing left ventricular pump function using an immersed boundary method combined with ﬁnite elements.
-International Journal of Fluid En- gineering, 2(2):024302, 02 2025
+International Journal of Fluid Engineering, 2(2):024302, 02 2025

 8. J. Ju, Y. Cai, H. Gao, T. Yang, and S. Wang.
 Quantitative in silico analysis for patient-speciﬁc annuloplasty in bicuspid aortic valve regurgitation.
 Journal of the Mechanical Behavior of